-Homeschooling for College Credit families use Arizona State University’s Earned Admissions (now called Universal Learner) program because it allows parents a VERY affordable ($25) opportunity to test out dual enrollment for their teens with low risk (only pay tuition if you like your grade and want college credit).
+Homeschooling for College Credit families use Arizona State University’s Universal Learner (formerly called Earned Admission) program because it allows parents a VERY affordable ($25) opportunity to test out dual enrollment for their teens with low risk (only pay tuition if you like your grade and want college credit).
 Here are a few of the most common answers to your questions about the ASU EA program.

 Q: If a student pays the $400 to have a course added to their transcript, is it on a regular ASU transcript or one that is just from their EA program?

 All courses are on a standard ASU transcript, as if you were a regular ASU student.